nusco/narjillos/backlog.md

 ###Lab Technician

+* Make CPU floatpoint precision a part of the experiment's id (instead of using strictfp) °
 * Dump isolated narjillos to file (instead of the console) °
+* Check git commit on experiment startup °
 * Lock on single narjillo °
 * Real arguments parsing (use --no-persistence together with other switches)
 * Zipped experiment files